 You can save your document under a new name using the “Duplicate Document” option in the Share menu.
 Clicking it opens a dialog:

 Type in the new name.
 If you have access to one or more team accounts, you may have a choice of a destination team and a destination workspace where to save the copy.
-Note that on a team plan, you would not be able to save the document outside of the team account unless you have owner-level access to the document.
+Note that on a team site, you would not be able to save the document outside of the team site unless you have owner-level access to the document.

 Copying as a Template#

 If you mark the “As Template” checkbox when saving a copy, you’ll get a document which has all the structure, formulas, and layouts of the original, but none of the data.
 It makes it easy to use the existing structure for a new set of data.